jraslab/RNAseq-pipeline/README.md

 * `-x/--ignore <string>` : Specifies the string used to match to files, paths, and directories to ignore.
 This can be specified multiple times.

+## Correlation Test Between Sample Replicates

+Refer to [this section](https://github.com/jraslab/RNAseq-pipeline#visualizing-correlation-matrix-between-sample-replicates) for a tutorial on how to check the variation between sample replicates.

 ***

 # STEP 1: Alignment to a Known Reference Genome